National Intelligence Organization: Libya

 In August 2019, a report was published, which stated that MIT was operating within the capital Tripoli in order to support the Government of National Accord (which is UN recognized).
 MIT personnel arrived in Libya before any Turkish military unit was sent.

 In September 2020, five Turkish journalists were jailed in Turkey after revealing documents about the Turkish intelligence activities in Libya.
 Three of them released in February 2022.

+Starting in 2024, Turkey and Eastern Libya began to shift their stance and move closer together.
+During that period, the head of MIT held meetings with Eastern Libyan leaders, including Khalifa Haftar and his sons.

 Sudan

-In a joint operation of MIT and NISS, a man believed to be a chief financier for the FETÖ, was captured and transported to Turkey.
+In a joint operation of MIT and National Intelligence and Security Service (NISS), a man believed to be a chief financier for the FETÖ, was captured and transported to Turkey.

 Americas

 United States

 In 2018, the United States Department of Justice charged Kamil Ekim Alptekin and Bijan Rafiekian with acting as illegal agents of Turkey in the United States.

 In July 2019, it was reported that Turkish diplomats with the support of MIT, had extensively spied on critics of the government of Turkey.
 Among the organizations that were spied on, were schools, companies, nongovernmental and not-for-profit organizations and foundations located in New York, Washington D.C., Georgia, Pennsylvania, Texas and Chicago.